 - Preparation and agreement with the local planning authority of an Employment & Training Strategy to link local people with employment, training and contract opportunities arising from the development during its construction phase. - Preparation and agreement with the local planning authority of a Site Wide Infrastructure Design, Management and Maintenance Strategy for areas of public open space within the site which shall provide for public access to open spaces in perpetuity.
 Payment of the management/maintenance fees for 13 years from the date on which planning permission was granted.
-Payment of play area commuted sum. - Requirement for payment of £157,258 for off site provision of recreational/sport/play types of open space - Contribution of £6,000 per open market dwelling towards the cost of off-site highway improvement schemes as required by WCC Highways (Total £336,000) - Contribution of £75 per dwelling towards Sustainable Welcome Packs to promote sustainable living and deliver road safety education (Total £6,975). - Contribution of £784.61 per dwelling to fund improvements to indoor sports halls and swimming pools within Warwick District (Total £72,968.73). - Contribution of £56.73 per dwelling to fund improvements to outdoor sports facilities within Warwick District (Total £5,275.89). - Provision of 40% affordable housing. - Contribution of £1,678 per dwelling towards the cost of providing a new ward block at Warwick Hospital and providing additional outpatient, diagnostic, treatment and inpatient facilities, including hubs for community health care teams at the Warwick and Leamington hospital sites (Total £156,054). - Contribution of £ £13,207.60 for GP surgery facilities. - Contribution of £3,200 towards improvements to public rights of way within a 1.5 mile site radius. - Contribution to fund the legal costs of the local planning authority in monitoring the agreement (the lesser of £30,000 or 1% of total of financial contribution). - Contribution for providing biodiversity offsetting off site (amount yet to be determined). - Contribution for providing school places (amount yet to be determined). - Contribution for providing library facilities (amount yet to be determined).
+Payment of play area commuted sum. - Requirement for payment of £157,258 for offsite provision of recreational/sport/play types of open space. - Contribution of £6,000 per open market dwelling towards the cost of off-site highway improvement schemes as required by WCC Highways (Total £336,000) - Contribution of £75 per dwelling towards Sustainable Welcome Packs to promote sustainable living and deliver road safety education (Total £6,975). - Contribution of £784.61 per dwelling to fund improvements to indoor sports halls and swimming pools within Warwick District (Total £72,968.73). - Contribution of £56.73 per dwelling to fund improvements to outdoor sports facilities within Warwick District (Total £5,275.89). - Provision of 40% affordable housing. - Contribution of £34,587.00 towards Warwickshire Police - Contributions of £618,033.00 towards school places - Contribution to fund the legal costs of the local planning authority in monitoring the agreement (the lesser of £30,000 or 1% of total of financial contribution).

+- Contribution for providing biodiversity offsetting off site (amount yet to be determined). - Contribution for providing library facilities (amount yet to be determined).